sya-ri/file-server-cf-worker/README.md

 # file-server-cf-worker

-Replace [sya-ri/file-server](https://github.com/sya-ri/file-server) by using Cloudflare workers.
+Replace [sya-ri/file-server](https://github.com/sya-ri/file-server) by using Cloudflare Workers.
 It's like a proxy for WebDAV and makes it easy to share files.

 ## How to deploy